elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The tagName property exists only for Element nodes.
-The nodeName is defined for any Node, but for elements it means the same as tagName and for other node types (text, comment, etc.) it has a string with the node type.</div><br />
+The nodeName gets defined for any Node, but elements mean the same as tagName, and for other node types (text, comment, and more), it has a string with the node type.</div><br />
   <div><strong>Note:</strong> In other words, tagName is only supported by element nodes (as it originates from Element class), while nodeName can say something about other node types.
   </div><br />
-  <div><strong>Technical Response:</strong> The difference is reflected in their names but is indeed a bit subtle.
-The tagName property exists only for Element nodes.
-The nodeName is defined for any Node, but for elements it means the same as tagName and for other node types (text, comment, etc.) it has a string with the node type.
-In other words, tagName is only supported by element nodes (as it originates from Element class), while nodeName can say something about other node types.
+  <div><strong>Technical Response:</strong> The contrast gets mirrored in their names, but it is slight.
+Only Element nodes have the tagName attribute.
+For each Node, the nodeName gets specified, but elements have the same meaning as tagName, and for other node kinds (text, comment, and more), it has a string with the node type.
+In other words, tagName only gets used to describe element nodes (since it gets inherited from the Element class), whereas nodeName may be used to describe other node types.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />